Xilinx/Vitis-AWS-F1-Developer-Labs/modules/module_01/host_eval.md

 * FPGA also has dedicated DSP units, which perform multiplication faster than the CPU.
 Even though the CPU runs at 8 times higher clock frequency than the FPGA, the arithmetic shift and multiplication operations can perform faster on FPGA because of its custom hardware architecture, enabling it to perform in fewer clock cycles compared to the CPU.

-* Therefore this function is a good candidate for implemeting on FPGA.
+* Therefore this function is a good candidate for implementing on FPGA.

 3. Close the file.